isomerpages/gb-assist/pages/solutionrepo/solution776.md

 ### Description

 Sage 300 is a business accounting software that provides accounting software for small to large sized companies with a customizable, cost-efficient, and highly adaptable enterprise resource planning solution for finance and operations.
 It connects the most important aspects of companies' growing business, including financials, operations and inventory, project and vendor management.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_SEG_IT_Annex_3_wef_23_April_2020_Part_5.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria